 Topics include the application of literacy instruction to all content areas; determining the readability of instructional materials; determining the suitability of instructional materials for given students; recognizing the basic and unique literacy skills required in various content areas and evaluation of student abilities in using those skills; using various strategies for improving student literacy in the content areas.
-(Prerequisite: T ED330).
+(Prerequisite: T ED330; can also be taken as a co-requisite).
 Fall, Spring.